 Luis Alvarez was offered the job of running the RRL, but he had other commitments and didn't feel up to a major management job anyway.
 On his recommendation, the RRL was given to Frederick Terman, previously head of Stanford's Electrical Engineering department.

 The RRL was originally set up as an office at the Rad Lab.
-There were some tension between the RRL and the rest of the Rad Lab.
-A few of the Rad Lab engineers reacted emotionally when RRL engineers pointed out vulnerabilities in Rad Lab radars, the Rad Lab people feeling that the RRL was making life unnecessarily harder for them.
+There was some tension between the RRL and the rest of the Rad Lab; a few of the Rad Lab engineers reacted emotionally when RRL engineers pointed out vulnerabilities in Rad Lab radars, the Rad Lab people feeling that the RRL was making life unnecessarily harder for them.
 Cooler heads pointed out that the enemy would certainly implement all the countermeasures they could think up and it was important to stay a step ahead; the message was accepted, if grudgingly.

 However, the RRL quickly grew large and was soon, as planned, spun off as an independent organization, sited at Harvard University.
 Terman ran the RRL under an interesting arrangement where the research staff was basically on loan from their normal employers, who were still responsible for pay and benefits.
 The government reimbursed the companies for their expenses.
 This scheme allowed the workers to acquire seniority with their normal employers while they were working at RRL.